open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 - **traces**: OTLP, zipkin and jaeger (thrift and grpc).
 - **logs**: OTLP (to enable container logs, see [Configuration for Kubernetes container logs](#configuration-for-kubernetes-container-logs)).

-There are two ways to configure collector pipelines, which can be used together as well.

-### Basic top level configuration
+### Basic Top Level Configuration

+The Collector's configuration is set via the `config` section.
 Default components can be removed with `null`.
 When changing a pipeline, you must explicitly list all the components that are in the pipeline, including any default components.

 *Example*: Disable metrics and logging pipelines and non-otlp receivers: